 Consequently by taking your time to learn the answers to these questions about Social Security Benefits you will have the confidence to make informed decisions to get the largest retirement, spouse and widow or widower checks possible.

 When it comes time to collect your Social Security benefits, you need to be more than a spectator.
-Take an informed and active part to get the largest checks possible by requesting your complimentary eBook.
+Take an informed and active part to get the largest checks possible by requesting your eBook.

 Even if you are already receiving Social Security, learn how to make sure you are getting the correct amount and whether you can get even more in the future.